 BE IT FURTHER RESOLVED pursuant to Section 401.0061 of the Policy Code, the Board exempts this personal services agreement from any competitive bidding or competitive proposal requirements otherwise applicable under the Policy Code.

 Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 31st day of May 2017.

-Submitted and reviewed by: Approved: Geoffrey Petrov, General Counsel Ray A. Wilkerson Chairman, Board of Directors
+Ray A. Wilkerson Chairman, Board of Directors Exhibit A

 PERSONAL SERVICES AGREEMENT